Call 1-800-392-1111 to report poaching and arson

 Learn why we require these documents and what we do with the information.

 This is NOT a legal document.
 Regulations are subject to revision during the current year.Refer to the Wildlife Code.

-MDC protects and manges Missouri's fish, forest, and wildlife resources.
-We also facilitate your participation in resource-management activities, and we provide opportunities for you to use, enjoy and learn about nature.
+We protect and manage the fish, forest, and wildlife of the state.
+We facilitate and provide opportunity for all citizens to use, enjoy, and learn about these resources.